 The second part of N.J.S.
 2C:28-4b makes it an offense to provide information about a crime or other event when, in fact, the provider knows that he has no such information.
 Thus a person who has no knowledge of an event who calls the police for the mere purpose of saying that has no information, although completely truthful, arguably violates N.J.S.
 2C:28-4b.

-Allan Marain and Norman Epting, Jr. are New Jersey criminal defense lawyers.
-Their combined experience exceeds sixty-five years.
-For that entire time, both have focused on defending persons charged with violating New Jersey statutes.
+Allan Marain is a New Jersey criminal defense lawyer.
+He has forty-five years experience.
+For that entire time, his practice has focused upon defending persons charged with violating New Jersey statutes.
 That would include New Jersey criminal and disorderly persons statutes.
 It would also include traffic charges, as well as allegations of juvenile delinquency.
-Both are available to discuss your situation in a no-charge no-obligation conference.
-Call them to discuss your situation.
+He is available to discuss your situation in a no-charge no-obligation conference.
+Call him to discuss your situation.